Social change and transformation

 - Example publications in this theme

-Exploring questions of urbanisation, patterns of development, rural and agricultural change in the global North and global South.
+We explore a range of questions around processes of change in places, including through urbanisation, patterns of development and agricultural change in the global North and global South.

 - More information